 Name of Citizen (if provided) Citizen Contact Information (if provided) Date and time of fugitive dust event Date and time of complaint (if different) Event ongoing or complete?
-Observation point Description of event (location, duration, color, meteo prological conditions, etc.): Additional comments: Section 2: Information Provided by Co olorado Springs Utilities' Representative Name of Representative Title of Representative Date and time of investigation Was CCR fugitive dust observed?
-Additional comments: If CCR fugitive dust observed, complete the item s below Description of event (location, duration, color, meteo orological conditions, etc.): Description of root cause: Description of corrective action(s) implemented: Describe the effectiveness of any corrective action(s s) implemented:
+Observation point Description of event (location, duration, color, meter orological conditions, etc.): Additional comments: olorado Springs Utilities' Representative Name of Representative Title of Representative Date and time of investigation Was CCR fugitive dust observed?
+Additional comments: If CCR fugitive dust observed, complete the iten ns below Description of event (location, duration, color, meter orological conditions, etc.): Description of root cause: Description of corrective action(s) implemented: Describe the effectiveness of any corrective action(s) implemented: